A5H73Y/Parkour/docs/tutorials/plugin-config.md

   AnybodyPlaceBreakBlocks: false
   # Should Admins be able to break and place blocks are usual
   AdminPlaceBreakBlocks: true
-  # Should Parkour attempt to perform less checks for the ParkourKits.
+  # Should Parkour attempt to perform fewer checks for the ParkourKits.
 (This may break some behaviour)
   AttemptLessChecks: false
-  # Which Material should the pressure plates be made out of
+  # Which Material should the Checkpoint pressure plates be made out of
   CheckpointMaterial: STONE_PLATE
   # Should the Player die when they touch liquid (Water or Lava)
   DieInLiquid: false